Château de LangeaisChâteau de Langeais

 The king and his castle

-Nicknamed “the universal aragon“, this multi-faceted monarch spread his influence far beyond the kingdom’s borders.
-His negotiating skills and taste for the arts had a lasting impact on the Val de Loire.
-At Langeais, his will as a builder was fully expressed: in 1465, he had an innovative fortress built there, a unique combination of medieval defensive power and incipient Renaissance refinement.
+Nicknamed ” the universal aragon “, this multi-faceted monarch extended his influence far beyond the borders of the kingdom.
+His talents as a negotiator and his taste for the arts had a lasting impact on the Loire Valley.
+In Langeais, his desire to build was fully expressed: to guard against a possible threat to the west of his kingdom (at the time, several of his vassals were allied against him as part of the League of the Public Good, in particular the Dukes of Burgundy and Brittany), he had an innovative fortress built there in 1465, a unique combination of medieval defensive power and emerging Renaissance refinement.

-Confided to Jean Bourré, loyal adviser to the King, and Jean Briçonnet, mayor of Tours, the construction of the new castle marked a turning point in the history of Langeais.
+Entrusted to Jean Bourré (a loyal adviser to the King) and Jean Briçonnet (Mayor of Tours), the construction of the new castle marked a turning point in the history of Langeais.
 On the remains of the old fortress destroyed during the Hundred Years’ War, work got off to an ambitious start.
-Workmen bustled around the large towers and drawbridge, while lifting equipment was busy hoisting the tufa stone.
+Workmen busied themselves around the large towers and the drawbridge, while lifting equipment was busy hoisting the tufa stone.

 Architecture between the Middle Ages and the Renaissance

-Cross the drawbridge of this unique residence and admire its two striking architectural faces.
-On the town side, the high towers and machicolations are a reminder of the defensive power of the 15th century, while the interior facade opens generously onto the park with its mullioned windows.
+The drawbridge of this unique residence acts as a gateway between two very distinct architectural faces.
+On the town side, the high towers and machicolations are a reminder of the defensive power of the 15th century, while the interior facade with its mullioned windows opens generously onto the parkland.

 In the flats, the refinement of the early years of the Renaissance is revealed: French ceilings, monumental fireplaces and precious tapestries bear witness to the lifestyle of the nobility.
-The parapet walk offers a breathtaking view of the Loire Valley, a World Heritage site.
+From the parapet walk, you can enjoy a breathtaking view of the Loire Valley, a World Heritage site.

 Discover the Château de Langeais!